davidrhoden/davidrhoden-basic-netlify/timeline/lost-wallet-got-it-back-nov-7-2007.md

 title: I lost my wallet and got it back.
 date: 2007-11-07T00:00:00
 excerpt: Thanks to "Gabby the Cabby" for finding and returning my license, credit cards, work ID, etc!
-summary: Thanks to "Gabby the Cabby" for finding and returning my license, credit cards, work ID, etc!
 image:
 tags:
   - lost wallet